Seiya Suzuki Player Props: Cubs vs. Giants

-Seiya Suzuki -- with a slugging percentage of .351 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs versus the San Francisco Giants, with John Brebbia on the hill, on June 10 at 7:35 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.351 slugging percentage in past 10 games, including zero home run), battle starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his previous appearance, he reached base in all four of his plate appearances (3-for-3 with a double) against the Giants.
+He reached base in all four of his plate appearances (3-for-3 with a double) in his most recent appearance against the Giants.

 Seiya Suzuki Game Info & Props vs. the Giants